Linear Bounds between Contraction Coefficients for $f$-Divergences: Main Results and Discussion

+Since our upper bounds can be greater than $1$ (see \eqref{Eq: Greater than 1}), we cannot hope to beat the $\etaTV$ ($\leq 1$) bound in all regimes.
+On the other hand, one advantage of our upper bounds is that they ``match'' the $\etaChi$ lower bound in part 6 of Proposition \ref{Prop:Contraction Coefficient Properties}; we will illustrate a useful application of this in subsection \ref{Markov Convergence}.

-The upper bound in Theorem \ref{Thm:Refined Contraction Coefficient Bound} is always tighter than the upper bound in Theorem \ref{Thm:Contraction Coefficient Bound}.
-However, we present Theorem \ref{Thm:Contraction Coefficient Bound} (which we first proved in the conference version of this paper \cite[Theorem 10]{BoundsbetweenContractionCoefficients}) separately because of its elegance as well as its proof idea (which we will employ to derive other linear bounds).
-Simulations for the binary case in Figure \ref{Fig:Contraction Coefficient Bounds} illustrate that the ratio $\etaKL\!\left(P_{X},P_{Y|X}\right)/\etaChi\!\left(P_{X},P_{Y|X}\right)$ increases significantly near the edges of the input probability simplex when one or more of the probability masses of the input pmf $P_X$ are close to $0$.
-This effect is unsurprising given the skewed nature of stochastic manifolds (or probability simplices) at their boundaries with respect to KL divergence as the distance measure.
-It is captured in the upper bounds of both Theorem \ref{Thm:Contraction Coefficient Bound} and Theorem \ref{Thm:Refined Contraction Coefficient Bound} because the constant $1/\min_{x \in \X}{P_X(x)}$ increases when one of the probability masses tends to $0$.
+Thirdly, we intuitively expect a bound between contraction coefficients to depend on the cardinalities $|\X|$ or $|\Y|$.
+Since the minimum probability term in all our upper bounds satisfies $1/\!\min_{x \in \X}{P_X(x)} \geq |\X|$, we can superficially construe it as ``modeling'' $|\X|$.
+Unfortunately, this intuition is quite misleading.
+Simulations for the binary case, depicted in Figure \ref{Fig:Contraction Coefficient Bounds}(b), illustrate that the ratio $\etaKL\!\left(P_{X},P_{Y|X}\right)\!/\etaChi\!\left(P_{X},P_{Y|X}\right)$ increases significantly near the boundary of $\Simplex_{\X}$ when any of the probability masses of $P_X$ is close to $0$.
+This effect, while unsurprising given the skewed nature of probability simplices at their boundaries with respect to KL divergence as the distance measure, is correctly captured by the upper bounds in Corollary \ref{Cor:Contraction Coefficient Bound} and Theorem \ref{Thm:Refined Contraction Coefficient Bound} because $1/\!\min_{x \in \X}{P_X(x)}$ increases when any of the input probability masses tends to $0$ (see Figure \ref{Fig:Contraction Coefficient Bounds}(b)).
+Clearly, linear upper bounds on $\eta_{f}\!\left(P_{X},P_{Y|X}\right)$ that are purely in terms of $|\X|$ or $|\Y|$ cannot capture this effect.
+This gives credence to the existence of the minimum probability term in our linear bounds.